code-with-max/godot-google-play-iapp/README.md

   - getProductId -> `product_id`
   - getSubscriptionOfferDetails -> `subscription_offer_details`

-  See full variant of response [here](https://github.com/code-with-max/godot-google-play-iapp/blob/master/examples/details_inapp.json)
+  See the variant of response [here](https://github.com/code-with-max/godot-google-play-iapp/blob/master/examples/details_inapp.json)

 - The plugin also includes all standard [BillingResponseCode](https://developer.android.com/reference/com/android/billingclient/api/BillingClient.BillingResponseCode) messages as a key in the dictionary called `response_code`.
 Additionally, it adds a `debug_message` key if the code indicates an error.